gphilipp/bdd-guide-clojure/README.md

 The 4 points above indicate that the test are passing.
 Well done!

-Note: This example was taken from [Cucumber website](http://cukes.info)
+Note: The BDD example was taken from the official [Cucumber website](http://cukes.info).

 ## Step 2 - Launch BDD tests with Cursive